waltersoto/cbr/README.md

 # CBR 0.1
-CBR reader library for .NET Core
+CBR reader library for .NET Standard 2.0

 Open and navigate a digital comic book archive in .CBR and .CBZ formats.